+When selecting the "mph" and "mile" for speed and mileage unit, the fuel mileage shown by "mile/gal" or "mile/L".

-- ► When "mile/gal" is selected, the unit of the fuel consumption is changed to "gal". - 2 Press SET button.
-The fuel mileage meter unit is set, and then the display moves to the ordinary display.
+2 Press the SET button.
+The fuel mileage unit setting is set, and then the display returns to the ordinary display.